GSA Award for Conferences

 - Yes.
 Since there is only one application form for both awards, indicating that you are applying to ‘both’ on one application will be sufficient.

 - If awarded, you can only receive one award per application cycle, determined by the selection committee.
 A graduate student can receive one award per academic year (Ex.
 If you receive either award in the Fall 2017, you cannot receive an award in the Spring 2018 OR if you receive either award in the Spring 2017, you cannot receive an award in the Fall 2017).
 Additionally, you can only receive each award once per graduate degree.

 - Yes.
 However, a graduate student can receive one award per academic year (Ex.
 If you receive either award in the Fall, you cannot receive an award in the Spring OR if you receive either award in the Spring, you cannot receive an award in the Fall).
 Additionally, you can only receive each award once per graduate degree.

 I decided after my DGP authorization and letters of recommendation were submitted for one award that I am going to apply to both?
 Is this okay?

 - Yes, the applicant needs to update this information on their applications.
 The DGP and reference writers do not need to submit again.

 If I am applying to both awards, what do my letters of recommendation and DGP Authorization indicate on their form?

 - They will indicate that you are applying to both.
 This provides evidence that you have notified your reference writers and your DGP that you are applying to both possible funding sources.
-Your applications will provide the information for which letters of recommendation to consider for each award.

 What are the fall and spring timelines for the applications?